 Ashford’s research focuses on enhancing public safety and reducing potential economic loss worldwide from earthquake and coastal hazards through cross-disciplinary research.
 His latest efforts are targeted at improving the resilience of the lifeline systems in the Pacific Northwest to better withstand attack from the Cascadia Subduction Zone.

-In his role as dean, Ashford oversees the college’s four schools and one department, and will continue to build on the excellent teaching, research and industry collaborations for which the college has long been recognized.
+In his role as dean, Ashford oversees the college’s four schools and one department, with 250 faculty and staff, serving more than 6,700 students.
+He will continue to build on the excellent teaching, research and industry collaborations for which the college has long been recognized.

 The College of Engineering